The Wine Tasting Method (Video)

 When you taste a wine, you’ll focus on flavors and feel (how the wine feels on your palate/ in your mouth).
 Make sure you swish it around in your mouth to get the full effect before swallowing.

 - Acidity: Acidity is the level of sourness in wine.
 Acidity makes your mouth water.
-Low acid wines generally taste round or even flabby and high acid wines taste lighter in body and very tart.
-Understand how acidic wine is compared to over beverages.
+Low acid wines generally taste round or even flabby, and high acid wines taste lighter in body and very tart.
+Checkout how to compare acidic to other beverages.

 - Overall Body: All the traits mentioned above come together to give you a sense of the wine’s body, which is essentially a measure of how bold it tastes in your mouth.
 Ask yourself if the wine is light-, medium-, or full-bodied.